RISK OF SERIOUS HARM OR DEATH WITH INTRAVENOUS ADMINISTRATION; SUBLOCADE RISK EVALUATION AND MITIGATION STRATEGY

 Risk Of Life-Threatening Respiratory And Central Nervous System (CNS) Depression

 Buprenorphine has been associated with life-threatening respiratory depression and death.
 Many, but not all, postmarketing reports regarding coma and death involved misuse by self-injection or were associated with the concomitant use of buprenorphine and benzodiazepines or other CNS depressants, including alcohol.
-Warn patients of the potential danger of self-administration of benzodiazepines or other CNS depressants while under treatment with SUBLOCADE [see Risks From Concomitant Use of Benzodiazepines Or Other CNS Depressants With Buprenorphine, DRUG INTERACTIONS, PATIENT INFORMATION].
+Warn patients of the potential danger of self-administration of benzodiazepines or other CNS depressants while under treatment with SUBLOCADE [see Managing Risks From Concomitant Use Of Benzodiazepines Or Other CNS Depressants With Buprenorphine, DRUG INTERACTIONS, PATIENT INFORMATION].

 Use SUBLOCADE with caution in patients with compromised respiratory function (e.g., chronic obstructive pulmonary disease, cor pulmonale, decreased respiratory reserve, hypoxia, hypercapnia, or pre-existing respiratory depression).